CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 **5. Operational Costs (&lt;0.5 pages)**

 Based on the pricing of your chosen LLM, how much will it cost to provide users with this feature?
-How long does it take to generate an answer to a syllabus question?
+How long does it take to translate a post?
 State any assumptions made in making these estimates.
 Is the cost associated with providing this feature reasonable?

 **6. Final Recommendation (&lt;0.5 pages)**

-Provide a final decision on whether the syllabus answering feature should be implemented based on the evaluation results, operational costs and other relevant factors.
+Provide a final decision on whether the translation feature should be implemented based on the evaluation results, operational costs and other relevant factors.

 On Gradescope submit the following: